constvoidptr/xplane-sdk/xplane-sdk-sys/README.md

 ### SDK version selection

-When generating bindings yourself you can specify what XPLM versions you would like to use.
+When generating bindings yourself, you can specify what XPLM versions you would like to use.
 This not only enables you to target earlier X-Plane versions but also ensures that the library is compatible with future versions.

 To achieve this, you need to set the `XPLANE_SDK_VERSIONS` environment variable.
 It expects a semicolon-separated list